Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature

+Note that, although EAP states represent MITE, they are very different from typical thermal eigenstates of nonintegrable systems.
+For instance, the expectation value of a few-body but nonlocal observable $\hat{\sigma}_{j}^x \hat{\sigma}_{j+N/2}^x$ in an EAP state differs from that in the Gibbs state $\hat{\rho}^{\mathrm{can}}$ at $\beta=0$.
+(The former takes $\pm 1$, while the latter takes $0$.)
+In other words, EAP states are examples of states representing MITE but not ``few-body thermal equilibrium~\cite{Mori2018}.''
+Although MITE is more common, some studies~\cite{Rigol2008,Rigol2009,Rigol2009a,Santos2010,Beugeling2014,Sugimoto2023} have also examined few-body thermal equilibrium and shown that thermal eigenstates of nonintegrable systems often represent it.
+These facts indicate that EAP states are sort of special thermal eigenstates~\footnote{ In addition, we can show that EAP states are not thermal in a ``deep sense''~\cite{Ippoliti2023} (even when the moment $k$ of the projected ensemble is not so large, such as $k=2$) in contrast to typical eigenstates of nonintegrable systems~\cite{Cotler2023}.}.

-\textit{EAP state as an energy eigenstate.---} As explained above, in the following, we search for Hamiltonians that have the EAP state as a thermal eigenstate.
-To this end, we consider the most general form of the Hamiltonian written as
+\textit{EAP state as an energy eigenstate---} As explained above, in the following, we search for Hamiltonians that have the EAP state as a thermal eigenstate.
+To this end, we write the Hamiltonian in the most general form as

 In the first sum, $X$ represents a subset of $\Lambda$.
 In the second sum, $\vec{\mu}$ represents a combination of $\mu_{j}=x,y,z$ for $j \in X$.
 Here the origin of the energy is taken such that $\hat{H}$ is traceless.
-Now we impose a very mild condition on the locality of interactions: $J_{X}^{\vec{\mu}}=0$ for any subset $X$ with $D(X)\ge N/4$.
-(For instance, a nearest neighbor interacting system, where $J_{X}^{\vec{\mu}}=0$ for $D(X) \ge 3$, obviously satisfies the above condition for large $N$.)
 We are interested in the Hamiltonian where some EAP state $\ket{\mathrm{EAP}}$ is an energy eigenstate.
-Such Hamiltonians can be completely characterized by the following theorem~\footnote{See Supplemental Material for proofs of theorems, additional numerical results, and discussions.}.: \begin{theorem} The following three statements are equivalent: \begin{enumerate}[label={(\roman*)},ref={\roman*}] \item An EAP state $\ket{\mathrm{EAP}}$ is an eigenstate of $\hat{H}$. \item An EAP state $\ket{\mathrm{EAP}}$ is an eigenstate of $\hat{H}$ with the eigenvalue $0$. \item For all $X \subset \Lambda$ and $\vec{\mu} \in \{x,y,z\}^{X}$,
+Imposing a very mild condition that the locality of interactions in $\hat{H}$ is less than $N/4$, we can characterize such Hamiltonians completely as follows~\footnote{See Supplemental Material for proofs of theorems, additional numerical results, and discussions, which includes Refs.~\cite{Shiraishi2019,Park2024,Mehta2004,Atas2013,Araki1969,Araki1975}}: \begin{theorem} Suppose that coefficients $J_{X}^{\vec{\mu}}$ defined in Eq.~\eqref{eq:Hamiltonian} are zero for all subsets $X$ with $D(X)\ge N/4$.
+Then the following three statements are equivalent: \begin{enumerate}[label={(\roman*)},ref={\roman*}] \item An EAP state $\ket{\mathrm{EAP}}$ is an eigenstate of $\hat{H}$. \item An EAP state $\ket{\mathrm{EAP}}$ is an eigenstate of $\hat{H}$ with the eigenvalue $0$. \item For all $X \subset \Lambda$ and $\vec{\mu} \in \{x,y,z\}^{X}$,